 United Arab Emirates

-Handshakes between people of the same sex may be longer.
-When interacting with a Muslim woman, wait for her to extend her hand first.
+Same-sex handshakes may take longer.
+When dealing with a Muslim woman, wait for her to reach out first.
 The greeting "Assalamu alaikum" shows respect.

 Business Etiquette

-Building relationships is important and socializing before meetings is essential.
+Relationship building is very important and social communication before the meeting is essential.
 Decisions may require multiple meetings.
-Respect local culture and religious customs.
+Respect local cultural and religious practices.

-Pay attention to halal dietary requirements and avoid pork and alcohol.
+Pay attention to halal diet requirements and avoid pork and alcohol.
 The right hand is used for eating and passing food.
 Tea and coffee are an important part of hospitality.

 Avoid alcoholic beverages and pigskin products.
 Knives may be seen as aggressive.
-High-quality office supplies or local specialties that are not easily available are more appropriate.
+High-quality office supplies or local specialties that are not readily available are appropriate.

 沙特阿拉伯